Seven women, Seven beautiful voices, seven approaches to music: One amazing sound.

 Kim Warsaw, Alto

 Kim has been singing her way through life, from a childhood of singing into the bathroom mirror with a brush as a microphone, to a college life of singing with the Indiana University Afro-American Choral Ensemble, to singing with Solstice since 1996.
 On the side, Kim is an attorney for the County of Santa Clara and lives in Menlo Park with her partner and two children, whose favorite game is “Name That Tune”.

 Krista Enos, Alto

 Krista is a founding member of Solstice.
 While earning her B.A. in vocal performance from Mills College, she founded and directed the Mills College Treblemakers, a predecessor to Solstice.
-Besides singing in Solstice, Krista performs as a singer/songwriter and guitarist with her partner Kim Baker as the acoustic rock duo, Rising Tide.
-Krista lives in Half Moon Bay where she teaches gymnastics as well as private voice and guitar.
+Krista teaches private voice, a cappella classes for middle school through college-aged singers, and gymnastics classes to kids ages 1-14.
+She lives in Half Moon Bay with her wife, Laura, and their dog, Beauregard.

 Sara Webb-Schmitz, Alto/Mezzo

 Originally from West Virginia, Sara attended Oberlin College and Penn State before moving to the Bay Area.
 She joined Solstice in 2000, as well as worked with the award-winning theater group Killing My Lobster as a band member (French horn), producer, and board member.
 In the real world, Sara produces videos on early child development and education for infant/toddler caregivers and preschool teachers.
 She hopes to one day resurrect her bluegrass band, in which she sang and played mandolin.
 These days, though, her three young kids have been inspiring her to write songs for a possible Solstice children's album--songs about West Virginia nights, Appalachian corn cakes, and Western fence lizards.